kdoore/CS2335-Gitbook/switch-case.md

 Details:  In many languages, the values that can be used for the test condition must be integral values such as int, char, or enum.
 C# also allows the use of strings.
 The test condition is compared against a set of case values that each have a constant value.

-One benefit for switch statements when compared to nested if, else-if blocks is that switch statements are have a simple logical structure that is easy to understand and they are easy to extend by adding new case sections.
+One benefit of switch statements, when compared to nested if, else-if blocks, is that switch statements have a clear logical structure that is easy to understand and to extend by adding new case sections.

 Example: [MSDN Reference](https://msdn.microsoft.com/en-us/library/06tc147t.aspx):
 ```